Gympie Regional Council

-Analysis of the local resident workers individual income levels in the Gympie Regional Council in 2011 compared to Queensland shows that there was a lower proportion earning a high income (those earning $1,500 per week or more) and a higher proportion of low income persons (those earning less than $400 per week).
+Analysis of the local labour force individual income levels in the Gympie Regional Council in 2011 compared to Queensland shows that there was a lower proportion earning a high income (those earning $1,500 per week or more) and a higher proportion of low income persons (those earning less than $400 per week).

-The major differences between the weekly income of the local resident workers in the Gympie Regional Council and Queensland were:
+The major differences between the weekly income of the local labour force in the Gympie Regional Council and Queensland were:

 - A larger percentage of local labour force who earned $400-$599 (17.4% compared to 12.4%)

 - A larger percentage of local labour force who earned $600-$799 (18.6% compared to 15.8%)

 - A smaller percentage of local labour force who earned $2,000 or more (3.8% compared to 8.9%)